Virtuaria/pagsegurowoocommerce/readme.txt

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
 * Activate the plugin;
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email and Token.
+* Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email and click connect.

 == Frequently Asked Questions ==